blackmann/compa/README.md

 ## Contributing

 Contributions are always welcome!
-We don't have a code of conduct right now, but we will soon!
+Please read the [contribution guidelines](CONTRIBUTING.md) first.
+Also, please adhere to the [code of conduct](https://compa.so/code-of-conduct).

 ## Roadmap